Food drive honors young Muslims shot and killed in 2015

 RALEIGH, North Carolina (WTVD) --A very busy group spent hours Saturday receiving, sorting and collecting food donations at the Islamic Center of Raleigh.

-It's part if the ongoing campaign to honor Deah Barakat, his wife Yusor and her sister Razan, the three slain Muslims who were victims of an armed man three years ago in Chapel Hill.
+It's part of the ongoing campaign to honor Deah Barakat, his wife Yusor and her sister Razan, the three slain Muslims who were victims of an armed man three years ago in Chapel Hill.

 The gathering attracts more participants each year.

 "I think it's evolved to something much bigger than us.
-It's amazing to see all these people coming together for a common cause," said Shadi Sadi of the Internet Food Drive.
+It's amazing to see all these people coming together for a common cause," said Shadi Sadi of the Interfaith Food Drive.

 The cause, feeding the hungry, is what brought a huge crowd Saturday to the Islamic Center's parking lot.